 Schwarzweiß Foto von Elene Meipariani mit einer Geige in der Hand

-Elene Ansaia Meipariani was born in Filderstadt in 1998.
-At the age of ten she was accepted at the State Hochschule für Musik und Darstellende Kunst Stuttgart with Prof. Christine Busch.
-In 2018/19 she studied with Prof. Priya Mitchell and from October 2019 with Tanja Becker-Bender at the Hochschule für Musik und Theater Hamburg.
+Elene Ansaia Meipariani was born in Filderstadt, Germany.
+At the age of ten, she was admitted to study with Prof. Christine Busch at the State University of Music and Performing Arts Stuttgart.
+In 2018/19, she continued her studies with Prof. Priya Mitchell and, since October 2019, has been studying with Tanja Becker-Bender at the Hochschule für Musik und Theater Hamburg.
+Since 2024, she has been studying with Prof. Christine Busch and Prof. Martin Funda.

-She has performed chamber music with artists such as Lisa Batiashvili and Peter Nagy at festivals like Schleswig-Holstein Musikfestival, Kissinger Sommer and Rheingau Musikfestival.
+In chamber music, she has collaborated with artists such as Lisa Batiashvili, Avi Avital, and Peter Nagy at renowned festivals like the Schleswig-Holstein Music Festival, the Kissinger Sommer, and the Rheingau Music Festival.

-Elene Meipariani plays a violin by Domenico Montagnana from 1740, on loan from the Rudolf Eberle Foundation.
+Elene Meipariani is a scholar of the German National Academic Foundation and plays a violin by Domenico Montagnana from 1740, generously loaned by the Rudolf-Eberle-Stiftung.

 Download PDF: here